Ask a DCES: Why Should I Change My Insulin Injection Sites?

 The type of fat you develop with lipohypertrophy is different than the fat you see when you gain weight.
 If you may think you have lipohypertrophy, contact your healthcare provider.
 Signs and symptoms of lipohypertrophy include:

-- A1c steadily going up and more ups and downs with your glucose level
+- A1c steadily going up and more ups and downs with your blood glucose level

 - Needing to increase your insulin dose without changing your usual routine